CodeForPhilly/pa-wildflower-selector/README.md

 ### Update server

-After making changes to source code or switching branches, this command will rebuild and update your running server:
+After making changes to source code or switching branches, this command will do anything needed to update your running server:

 ```bash
 script/update